hugo-baptista/ros2-beneutral-pps14/README.md

 After installing this library and trying to run it, the error `ModuleNotFoundError: No module named 'rosbag'` appeared.
 This shows that `rosbag` is from ROS and not from ROS2, which uses `rosbag2`, so the library is not compatible.
 As a solution, the [rosbags-dataframe](https://pypi.org/project/rosbags-dataframe/) is a promissing Python library that can read ROS2 bag files and convert them to the Pandas dataframe.

-The file `rosbag2_pandas.py` uses that Python library to convert the `AIML_bag_191223` file's topics to their pandas dataframe.
+The file `rosbag2_pandas.py` uses that Python library to convert the `AIML_bag_191223` file's topics to their Pandas dataframe.
 However, it can't convert the topics `/motor0/status` and `/motor1/status`.

 - The `/motor0/status` gives this error:
 ```